 You should also use soft cotton towels to lightly pat your skin dry instead of rubbing your face.
 This helps to prevent stinging, burning or further aggravation and allows you to treat your skin with the gentle care it deserves.

 6. Use hydrating, gentle skincare

 Whilst we’ve listed a couple of things for you to do and not do to avoid flare-ups, you might be sat there thinking but what actually helps reduce rosacea redness?
 The answer: good skincare!

 It’s really important to read the ingredients before you buy anything for your skin if you have rosacea.
-You want to avoid products that have alcohol, fragrances, glycolic acid, SLS or parabens and opt for sensitive skincare products that are both gentle and hydrating on your skin.
+You want to avoid products that have alcohol, fragrances, glycolic acid, SLS and opt for skincare products that are both gentle and hydrating on your skin.

-Our 24 Hour Rosehip Face Serum has been known to work wonders on rosacea inflamed skin.
-It has a concentrated formula packed with rosehip oil and other helpful vitamins, antioxidants and fatty acids to calm redness and reduce irritation.
-This serum is super hydrating and will leave even the trickiest of skin glowing post-use.
+Customers with rosacea using our 24 Hour Rosehip Face Serum have told us that it was helpful in managing their skin.
+It has a concentrated formula of ingredients rich in omega oils, vitamins and antioxidants that themselves can help calm redness and reduce irritation.
+This serum is super hydrating and leaves skin glowing post-use.

 If your rosacea symptoms are severe, make sure to go see a specialist who can help you to plan the best course of action.

 Dermatologists can create personalised treatment plans specific to your symptoms and we would always advise seeking medical help when necessary.